Square Payroll Review: Is It the Right Payroll Software for Your Business?

 Since Our Last Update:

-Square Payroll earned high marks (4.5 out of 5) in pricing, given its affordability and transparent monthly fees.
-Its unlimited pay runs and zero setup fees also contributed to its high scores—but it lost points due to the lack of multiple plans with access to additional HR features (such as hiring tools).
+Square Payroll has a perfect mark in pricing, given its affordability and transparent monthly fees.
+Its unlimited pay runs and zero setup fees also contributed to its high score.

-With Square Payroll, you only have one payroll plan—a “Pay Employees and Contractor” package that costs $35 plus $5 per person paid.
+With Square Payroll, you get two payroll packages—a “Pay Employees and Contractors” plan and a “Pay Contractors Only” option.
+The “Pay Employees and Contractors” package costs $35 plus $6 per person paid monthly.
 It includes full access to all of its features—from full-service payroll and tax filing services to online time cards and multiple employee payment options (such as direct deposits, manual checks, and via the Square Cash App).

-For businesses that only employ independent contractors, Square Payroll’s pricing for paying contract workers is only $5 per person paid.
+For businesses that only employ independent contractors, Square Payroll’s pricing for paying contract workers is only $6 monthly for each person paid.
 In addition to unlimited payroll and access to time tracking tools, Square will generate, file, and mail 1099 forms for you at year-end.

 ---|---|---|